Sir John Alleyne, 1st Baronet: Career

+Legacy

+In 1770, Alleyne funded the establishment of The Seminary, a school for "the maintenance, support, and education of poor boys" that received permission to admit young boys of colour.
+It was later renamed The Alleyne School, as which it continues today, and was the first government co-educational secondary school in Barbados.

+Alleyne introduced mahogany to Barbados and planted the impressive mahogany avenue leading to Cherry Tree Hill.

+Mount Gay Distilleries Ltd., who are the world's oldest known rum brand to continue to exist, was on Alleyne's death renamed, from its earlier name of Mount Gilboa Plantation and Distillery, by his close friend John Sober who had employed him as manager of the company.

-Death and legacy
+Death

 Alleyne's wife died in 1800 and he survived her until the following year.
-Both older sons having predeceased him, he was succeeded in the baronetcy by his third son Reynold.
+His two elder sons had predeceased him and he was succeeded in the baronetcy by his third son Reynold Abel Alleyne (1789–1870), by whose daughter he was the great-grandfather of the Belgravia cricketers Richard Clement (cricketer) and Reynold Clement.

-In 1770, Alleyne financially laid the groundwork for establishing The Seminary, a school for "the maintenance, support, and education of poor boys".
-While originally intended for white boys, it received permission to also admit young boys of colour.
-Eventually renamed The Alleyne School, it continues today and was the first government co-educational secondary school in Barbados.

-Mount Gay Distilleries Ltd., makers of the world's oldest known rum brand still in existence, was renamed from its earlier name of Mount Gilboa Plantation/Distillery.
-Upon Alleyne's death, his close friend John Sober who had employed him as manager of the company, posthumously changed the name of the company in honour of him.